dps923/winter2020/notes/core-data-syntax-compare.md

 Students in this course are new to Core Data technologies.
 However, all students have some knowledge of and experience with other data store technologies.
 This document attempts to compare some syntax forms among technologies.

 Assume a "Person" entity for all examples.
-(The plural form is used with MongoDB and SQL.)
+(The plural form is used with MongoDB via Mongoose and SQL.)

 <br>